WarrenWeckesser/ufunclab/README.md

 *Generalized ufuncs*

-All these gufuncs except `all_same` and  `vnorm` are implemented as custom extension modules.
+All these gufuncs except `all_same`, `meanvar` and  `vnorm` are implemented as custom extension modules.

-In `all_same` and `vnorm`, only the core calculations are implemented (as templated C++ functions), and code generation tools are used to automatically generate the extension module source code based on a configuration file.
+In `all_same`, `meanvar` and `vnorm`, the core calculations are implemented as templated C++ functions, and code generation tools are used to automatically generate the extension module source code based on a configuration file.
 More gufuncs will be moved to this system eventually.

 | Function                                | Description                                           |
 | --------                                | -----------                                           |